Mark Rydell: Feature films

 Rydell directed John Wayne in The Cowboys (1972).
 He made a romantic comedy, Cinderella Liberty (1973), with James Caan and Marsha Mason.
-Around this time he said he did not want to make genre movies: "I want to create my own genre."
-He was reunited with Caan on Harry and Walter Go to New York (1976) which was a box-office flop, and directed the pilot episode of Family (1976).
+Around that time he said he did not want to make genre movies: "I want to create my own genre."
+He was reunited with Caan on Harry and Walter Go to New York (1976) which starred Elliott Gould and was a box-office flop.
+Rydell also directed the pilot episode of Family (1976).

 Rydell directed The Rose (1979), starring Bette Midler, which was a huge hit.
 So too was On Golden Pond (1981), starring Henry Fonda and Katharine Hepburn, for which Rydell received an Oscar nomination as Best Director.
-"I'm this week's heat," he joked at the time.
-He was going to make a film based on the play Nuts but instead did The River (1984), with Mel Gibson and Sissy Spacek.
+"I'm this week's heat", he joked at the time.
+He was going to make a film based on the play Nuts but instead directed The River (1984), with Mel Gibson and Sissy Spacek.
 It was not a commercial success.
 Neither was Rydell's next film, For the Boys (1991), with Caan and Midler.

-Rydell made the television movie McBride and Groom (1993) and the feature Intersection (1994).
+He made the television movie McBride and Groom (1993) and the feature Intersection (1994).
 He directed the television movies Crime of the Century (1996), which starred Isabella Rossellini and Stephen Rea, and James Dean (2001), which earned actor James Franco a Golden Globe award.
 Rydell also acted in the movie, playing Jack L. Warner (head of Warner Bros).
 He was credited as executive producer on An Unfinished Life (2005).

 In 2006, Rydell directed the movie Even Money.
-His last credit to date was an episode of Masters of Science Fiction, "A Clean Escape".

-Three years later – working with actor Martin Landau and screenwriter/playwright Lyle Kessler – he produced an education seminar, The Total Picture Seminar.
+One of his last credits is an episode of Masters of Science Fiction, "A Clean Escape".
+Working with actor Martin Landau and screenwriter/playwright Lyle Kessler in 2009, Rydell produced an education seminar, The Total Picture Seminar.
 The two-day event covers the disciplines of acting, directing, and writing for film.
 The three have worked together as a team for many decades at The Actors Studio teaching and coaching professional actors, writers, and directors.
-In 2010, Rydell joined the Advisory Board of Openfilm, an online video sharing site created to help aspiring independent filmmakers.

-He executive produced the documentary A Coup in Camelot (2015).
+In 2010, Rydell joined the Advisory Board of Openfilm, which was an online video sharing site created to help aspiring independent filmmakers.
+Rydell executive produced the documentary A Coup in Camelot (2015).

-Personal life
+Personal life and death

-Mortimer H. Rydell was born on March 23, 1929 to a Jewish family in New York City.

-Rydell married actress Joanne Linville in 1962.
-The couple had two children, Amy and Christopher, both actors.
-Rydell and Linville divorced in 1973.
-Rydell had another son, Alexander, from his second marriage to documentary producer Esther Rydell.
-That union ended in divorce in 2007.
+Rydell and actress Joanne Linville married in 1962.
+They had two children, Amy and Christopher, both actors.
+They divorced in 1973.
+Rydell had another son, Alexander, from a second marriage to documentary producer Esther Rydell.
+The union ended in divorce in 2007.
+Rydell died of natural causes at the Motion Picture & Television Country House and Hospital in Woodland Hills, on August 13, 2026, at the age of 97.